5 of the best Australian albums of 2020 you should check out

 A junior doctor releasing an acclaimed album while working long hours fighting the pandemic; a former refugee aiming to unite people and spread a message of compassion; a timeless band crafting timeless sounds that contemplated the afterlife and space when most people were probably imagining a similar escape from the fragility of living on earth.

-Below is our list of 5 of the best and most pertinent Australia albums of the year!
+Below is our list of five of the best and most pertinent Australian albums of 2020!

 Gordi – Our Two Skins